 Jonbeel Mela- The Moon Wetlands Festival

-Jonbeel Mela, typically held in January, gets its name from the moon-shaped (‘Jon’ means moon and ‘Beel’ means wetland) water body near which the festival takes place.
-But what’s so unique about it?
-Well, it’s perhaps the only fair in India where people still exchange goods, just as they did centuries ago.
-Imagine this: heaps of rice, ginger, turmeric, and other agricultural produce being traded for fish, poultry, or handmade goods, all without a single currency note in sight!
+The Jonbeel Mela is another vibrant festival that takes place in January and gets its name from the moon-shaped (‘Jon’ means moon and ‘Beel’ means wetland) water body near which the festival takes place.
+It’s perhaps the only fair in India where people still exchange goods, just as they did centuries ago without any currency or gold exchanging hands, just good, old-fashioned barter.

 Festivals of Arunachal Pradesh

-Arunachal Pradesh is the easternmost state of the country, one of India’s most isolated regions, and the least densely populated areas in the country.
-It’s also home to many tribes, each with their own customs and traditions and of course, some of the most interesting festivals of Northeast India.
+Arunachal Pradesh is the easternmost state of the country, one of India’s most isolated regions, and the least densely populated state.
+It’s also home to many tribes, each with their own customs and traditions, and some of the most interesting festivals of Northeast India.

 Losar: The New Year Festival